Phileosopher/commonplace/money-worthwhile.md

 ## Office

+Office chair

 A flatbed scanner for paperwork

 Posture-adjusting seat cushion (if you work while sitting for long periods)

 Standing desk (if you work at a desk)

+## Projects

+Any high-quality tool you use more than once a month

+Paint, unless it's for children's crafts

 ## Auto